-2020 was an exceptionally unusual year for Air Quality monitoring with significant reduction in pollutant concentrations witnessed across the country as a direct result of Covid-19 travel restrictions and long periods of community lockdowns.
-East Renfrewshire was no exception and saw reductions in NO2 levels across all 23 of its monitoring locations in 2020 compared to previous years.
+2021 continued to be an exceptionally unusual period for Air Quality monitoring.
+As in 2020, 2021 showed significant reduction in pollutant concentrations witnessed across the country as a direct result of continuing Covid-19 travel restrictions and periods of community lockdowns.
+East Renfrewshire was no exception - although recorded levels of NO2 were increased from 2020, we witnessed another year of reductions in NO2 levels across all 23 of its monitoring locations compared to previous years (precovid).